devdevgoat/rlamb2.github.io/_posts/Chapter 1.md

 The quill, and the parchment it had filled with several feet of elegant script, burst into a bright flame that lasted for only a second, but burned so hot it left no trace of ash behind it.

 And a particular candle suddenly felt a little self-conscious.

 ---

+"Are you certain, Sire-" Lord Theo took a pause as he tried to word his suggestion carefully.
+"Have you considered the possibility that your 'source' might simply be a remnant of the old war?
+Perhaps a long ago trap that failed to spring at it's original designation?"

+"I understand your concern, General."
+Arthur sat, his hands clasped in concentration under his chin.
+"This most certainly sounds  like the sort of web Nagaroth would spin.
+And I too felt the urge to brush it aside.
+But we have had nearly two decades without conflict, and I fear, this is precisely the kind of thing that long periods of peace brings."

+Theo took a breath, and thought through what The King had told him.
+"Well, I suppose the risk of not investigating far out ways the loss of trust."
+Theo crossed his harms, his gaze falling downward as he analyzed the safest path take in confirming Arthurs suspicions.
+Arthur nodded.

+"Take someone you trust, but don't tell them what you have heard hear.
+Let them make the report, and we'll compare notes between your source and mine."

+Theo looked up, content to have the question answer for him. *How long had The King been mulling over this problem?* he wondered.
+"Your majesty."
+Theo bowed gracefully, then spun on his heal and left.

+Arthur rose from his throne, and walked, contemplatively over to  the window that held at it's bottom the courtyard that budded with spring flowers.
+The thick glass sparkled a soft pink glow, and calmness eased in over his Arthurs shoulder.

+"I fear I might loose a dear friend if everything you say is true, Navi."
+The radiant orb softly rested on Arthurs left shoulder, but as always, when she spoke, her voice filled his mind rather than whichever ear was closest.

+"If I am not mistaken, I'm afraid we will all loose much more than that if I."